MCV-2021-M1-Project/Team7/W2/README.md

 k, -k: How many of the top results for mean AP we are going to get.
 Default: 10
 Arguments: Any integer value

+level, -l:   This argument determines the level of image split.
+Image is split into 2^(level-1) parts in the x and y axes.
+             In total, we have 2*(2^(level-1)) same sized patches of an image.
+Each patch's histogram is calculated seperately.
+Default: 4
+Arguments: Any integer value
 ```